samzong/chrome-tabboost/CHROME_STORE_DESC.md

 **🚫 Save Shortcut Override**
 Intercepts the native `Command/Ctrl+S` page save, replacing the disruptive dialog with a subtle bottom-right notification for a smoother user experience.

+**🔊 Audio Tab Control**
+Quickly mute or unmute the current tab or all audio tabs using keyboard shortcuts or the popup menu.

+**🆕 Popup Enhancements**
+The popup menu now supports one-click URL copy, notification feedback, and displays shortcut hints for each action button.

+**🔔 Notification Settings**
+Configure notification preferences in the options page for a more personalized experience.

 **🔧 Highly Customizable**
 Tailor TabBoost to your workflow: